 9. Heavy Metals

-Try as we might, pet parents make mistakes and can’t always protect our beloved animals from the dangers that lurk in our homes and on our property.
+As pet parents we, try as we might, make mistakes and can’t always protect our beloved animals from the dangers that lurk in our homes and on our property.
 Careful storage and common sense can go a long way toward keeping our dogs safe from the most common causes of poisoning.